 The USS/UTM may initiate UAV authorization revocation at any time after successful completion of authorization procedure.

-Editor's Note: UAV authorization revocation procedure details are FFS

 6.5.2 Solution details

+6.5.2.1 UAV authentication and authorization by USS/UTM

-The procedure for UAV A&A by UTM using API-based PDU secondary authentication is depicted in Figure 6.5.2-1.
+The procedure for UAV A&A by UTM using API-based PDU secondary authentication is depicted in Figure 6.5.2.1-1.
 The same procedure may be used with a networked UAV-C.